Oxygen Absorbers For 5-Gallon Food Storage

 -Oxidation of vitamin content

-…all resulting in the potential for being surprised by bad or spoiled food at a time when you will need it the most.
+The result could be bad or spoiled food at a time when you will need it the most.

 A solution to this problem is to use oxygen absorbers.